What Is the Physical Presence Test?

 Note that the 330-day requirement refers to full 24-hour days beginning and ending at midnight.
 If you are present inside the US for any part of a 24-hour day, it will not count toward the number of days needed to qualify.

-Additionally, the physical presence test is not impacted by whether you intend to return to the US.
-Even if you plan to move back, you can still pass the test.
+Another important distinction is that the physical presence test is unaffected by your intention to return to the US.
+Even if you plan to move back, you can still qualify as long as you meet the time requirements.

 The 330-day requirement of the physical presence test can be waived under a few rare circumstances.
 Specifically, if you are forced to return to the US because of war, civil unrest, or “similar adverse conditions,” this requirement may be waived.